devops-actions/issue-comment-tag/README.md

 ```

 ## Tagging an internal team or user
-If you need to tag an internal team `@<org name>/team` or user, then you need to send in a **Personal Access Token** to do so: the normal `GITHUB_TOKEN` doesn't have access outside the current repository, which also means it cannot see the users in the organization.
+If you need to tag an internal team `@<org name>/team` or user, then you need to send in an **Access Token** that has the rights to do so: the normal `GITHUB_TOKEN` doesn't have access outside the current repository, which also means it cannot see the users in the organization.

 If you are using a GitHub App for creating the access token, you need to give the App the following scope:
 - Organization permissions - Members: Read only